Living In Shanghai as an Expat

 Xinhua Panyu Road

-The buildings in Shanghai’s French Concession come in a wide variety and are incredibly interesting take photos of.
+The buildings in Shanghai’s French Concession come in a wide variety and are incredibly interesting to take photos of.
 It’s a unique and wonderful experience to be in China while wondering around in this European style area.

 Small backyard